-PREP: Preheat the oven to 350F.
+PREP: Pre heat oven to 350F.
 Grease an 8x8 inch pan, then line with parchment.

-MELT: Melt the butter and semisweet chocolate together in a double boiler over low heat, taking care not to overheat by mixing throughout the process.
+MELT: Melt the butter and semisweet chocolate together in a double boiler made with a medium saucepan over low heat, taking care not to overheat by mixing throughout the process.
 Once melted, remove from heat and allow the mixture to cool until the temperature is lukewarm.

 WET INGREDIENTS: Whisk together the egg, egg yolks, oil, greek yogurt and vanilla extract in a medium bowl.
-Mix in the chocolate and butter combination then add sugars and whisk to combine.
+Mix in the chocolate and butter combination then add sugars and whisk to combine in the mixing bowl.

-DRY INGREDIENTS: Sift the all-purpose flour and black cococa powder into the bowl with wet ingredients and add kosher salt.
-Fold everything together until the flour has been incorporated before adding chocolate chips and folding once more with a spatula.
+DRY INGREDIENTS: Sift the all-purpose flour and black cocoa powder into the bowl with wet ingredients and add kosher salt.
+Fold everything together until the flour mixture has been incorporated before adding chocolate chips and folding once more with a spatula.

-BAKE: Bake the brownies for 23-25 minutes - you should see that the tops of the brownies are no longer wet, but still quite soft when you gently press on them.
+BAKE: Pour the chocolate mixture into a prepared pan.
+Bake the brownies for 23-25 minutes - you should see that the tops of the brownies are no longer wet, but still quite soft when you gently press on them.

-COOL & CUT: Remove from the oven and let them cool for about 20 minutes before cutting into squares and enjoying.
-If you prefer extra sharp edges, allow the brownies to cool further in the fridge for about an hour before cutting!
+COOL & CUT: Remove the luscious brownies from the oven and let them cool for about 20 minutes before cutting into squares and enjoying.
+If you prefer extra sharp edges, allow the brownies to cool further in the fridge for about an hour on a wire rack before cutting!

-ADD CARAMEL (OPTIONAL): After cutting your cooled brownies, swipe a little Homemade Salted Caramel on top and sprinkle with some flaky sea salt.
+ADD CARAMEL (OPTIONAL): After cutting your cooled brownies, swipe a little Homemade Salted Caramel on top of the brownies and sprinkle with some flaky sea salt.
+Perhaps you also want to add a scoop of vanilla ice cream?
 Now THAT’S what I call gourmet!

 These gourmet triple chocolate brownies are an utter delight just the way they are, but there are lots of opportunities to customize them to your liking.
 Here are a couple of ideas to get you started: